Saawank/Feedback/readme_feed.md

 #online feedback portal

 1)unzip the file
-2)copy the folder feed in htdocs
+2)copy the folder "feed" in htdocs